 There are no walking tracks on the Hope Islands National Park (CYPAL).
 Visitors can walk the beaches around the perimeter of the islands.
 Access through the interior of the islands is not encouraged—the fragile vegetation is easily damaged.

 There are no guided tours to the Hope Islands National Park (CYPAL).
 Fishing charters to the reef and waters surrounding the islands may be available.
 See tourism information links for further information.

 The campground on East Hope Island doubles as a day-use area with picnic tables and a pit toilet provided.

 Boating and fishing around the Hope Islands National Park (CYPAL) are popular activities.
 Please follow the zoning regulations, catch and bag limits and other guidelines listed below.

 Be aware that estuarine crocodiles can occur in the waters around island national parks.
 Remember, your safety is our concern but your responsibility—always be croc wise in croc country.

-There are public moorings in the waters around Hope Islands National Park.
+There are public moorings in the waters around Hope Islands National Park (CYPAL).
 Moorings reduce coral damage from anchors and provide safe and sustainable access to popular reefs and islands.
 They suit a variety of vessel sizes and are accessed on a first-come-first-served basis.
 Time limits may apply during the day, but all mooring are available overnight between 3pm and 9am.
 Learn more about moorings and responsible anchoring and see maps and mooring locations.